JetBrains/Qodana/topics/cloud-api.md

 ### Get project metadata by project name
 {id="cloud-api-project-report-metadata-project-name"}

-> This endpoint is available starting from version 2024.2 of %product%.
-{style="note"}

 To get project metadata for the default branch of a project, send the request with a %cloud% project name:

 ```cURL